 How long does the process take and what’s involved?

-The average divorce takes between four to six months.
-However, this depends on the circumstances and the degree of cooperation between the parties involved.
+Following the introduction of No-Fault divorce, it will take a minimum of 26 weeks for a divorce to be finalised by the courts.
+Ultimately, however, this depends on the circumstances and the degree of cooperation between the parties involved.
 The divorce process can involve up to three separate elements:

 - The divorce itself – i.e. the ending of the marriage.